 But how did we get here?

-But Texas Children’s Hospital has a track record of making bizarre referrals to CPS—most notably, the case of Aniya Blu Vasquez, the four-month-old daughter of Anita Vasquez.
-A doctor at Texas Children’s Hospital gave Aniya a vaccine that should not have been given to children under 10 years of age.
+Texas Children’s Hospital has a track record of making bizarre referrals to CPS—most notably in the the case of Aniya Blu Vasquez, the four-month-old daughter of Anita Vasquez.
+A doctor at Texas Children’s Hospital gave Anita a vaccine that should not have been given to children under 10 years of age.
 The hospital placed the blame squarely on Anita’s shoulders and successfully persuaded a judge to revoke custody of her child.

-The Harris County CPS is developing a reputation of these types of cases.
-In 2017, based on another call from the Texas Children’s Hospital, they removed a 16-month-old baby from her parents.
+The Harris County CPS is developing a reputation for pursuing these types of cases.
+In 2017, based on another call from Texas Children’s Hospital, they removed a 16-month-old baby from her parents.

 Their reasoning was that the parents had traveled to Houston from Taiwan seeking medical care for their daughter, which led the hospital to believe that they were involved in human trafficking.

 Last July, in an unfortunate accident, the Brights’ five-month-old son fell out of a collapsible chair and injured his head.
 As any responsible parents would, they took him to the hospital to have him examined for any severe injuries.
 After the doctor examined the child and the family had left, Harris County CPS received a call from Texas Children’s Hospital.

 What happened next?